gravity-igpcea/cnn_for_earthquake_classification/README.md

 All CNN identified slices with prob>0.1 merged and plot,normalized ampitude
 ![All CNN identified slices with prob>0.1 merged and plot,normalized ampitude](./XX.MXI_dayplot_norm_cnn.png)

-We also use STA/LTA Algorithm (in obspy) for a comparison,with a threshold value 5 and 2, split the origin data into 120s overlapping slices:
+We also use STA/LTA Algorithm (in obspy) for a comparison:
 ![STA/LTA Algorithm](./XX.MXI_dayplot_obspy.png)

 ## Installation